51Degrees/specifications/pipeline-specification/features/data-updates.md

 ### Aspect Engine features

-In order to support this feature, Aspect Engines must have some additional abilities:
+In order to support this feature, Aspect Engines require some additional abilities:

-1. At configuration time, there must be a mechanism for supplying details about the data sources that the Engine needs along with any information and configuration options associated with updating it.
+1. At configuration time, there MUST be a mechanism for supplying details about the data sources that the Engine needs along with any information and configuration options associated with updating it.
-2. The Engine must provide a mechanism to allow it to refresh, (use an updated data source) on demand.
+2. The Engine MUST provide a mechanism to allow it to refresh, (use an updated data source) on demand.
-3. The mechanism must be thread safe.
+3. The mechanism MUST be thread safe.

-The Pipeline that contains the Aspect Engine must still be capable of processing Flow Data with minimal performance impact while data refresh is happening.
+The Pipeline that contains the Aspect Engine MUST still be capable of processing Flow Data with minimal performance impact while data refresh is happening.